 After registration, and regardless of any certificate of English proficiency that you might hold, if your first language is not English you may be tested on your English when you arrive at the University.
 If your result is deemed insufficient for the course for which you have registered, you will either be required to attend extra English classes or other assistance with the language will be offered to you.
-As a last resort we reserve the right to withdraw you from your course if we do not believe your English will be good enough, in which case if we have sponsored your entry into the UK you will also have to return home.
+As a last resort we reserve the right to withdraw you from your course if we do not believe your English will be good enough, in which case if we have sponsored your entry into the UK you will also have to leave the UK and return to your home country.